 we conformed to the landscape

-beneath the water’s surface.
+beneath a rough water’s surface.

 longing and loss.
 Trees were shaped